watou/vera-ecobee/README.md

 _Please make sure that you specify the proper upper- and lowercase letters when entering the above variable values._

 After you have entered the PIN in your My Apps widget at ecobee.com, on the next polling cycle the plugin will attempt to retrieve information about the thermostats that you specified in the selection criteria above.
-The plugin will create a thermostat and humidistat device for each thermostat it discovers.
-It will name each device as it is named in the thermostat itself, or if there is no name, it will name the device using the thermostat's serial number.
-You can change this name in the Advanced tab of the thermostat and/or humidistat devices.
+The plugin will create a thermostat, humidistat and home/away switch device for each thermostat it discovers.
+It will name each device as it is named in the thermostat itself, or if there is no name, it will name the device using the thermostat's unique identifier.
+You can change this name in the Advanced tab of the device.

 ## UPnP actions for ecobee Thermostats ##